AnotherJohnH/picoX7/README.md

    - Mod and key sensitivity
    - Maybe a logarithmic OPS implementation
    - Optimise to squeeze in more voices
-   - Use the 2nd Arm Cortex-M0 (currently idle!)
+   - Support for the RP2350 in the Pico-2

 Limitations...
    + DAC implementation is quite different to the original.
 Suspect dynamic range is reduced